payu-intrepos/payu-upi-sdk/README.md

 v1.3.2
 Support for End to End flow on low memory and Bug fixes

+v1.4.0
+Migrated to AndroidX.Minimum SDK is now updated to 21 and compile sdk to 28.

 In-app*: When used in conjunction with Google Pay / PhonePe sdk